exonum/private-currency/README.md

 ## Building and testing

-Notice that the service requires `nightly` Rust channel as of now; the `bulletproofs` crate doesn't build otherwise.
+Notice that the service requires `nightly` Rust channel as of now; the `bulletproofs` crate doesn’t build otherwise.
 There are some unit and integration tests and also examples.
 See their documentation for more details.

 ## License